-At a time when I found Portugal, to the south of Porto, very drab and lifeless, I wasn’t expecting much as we zipped north on the Alfa Pendular train from Albufeira to Porto.
+At a time when I found Portugal, to the south of Porto, to be very drab and lifeless, I wasn’t expecting much as we zipped north on the Alfa Pendular train from Albufeira to Porto.
 My dear wife insisted we stop in Porto (or rather Oporto), before departing for the Balkans.
-Up until recently, I had no real knowledge of the region, except that it is the home of port wine, which I love.
+Up to that point, I had no real knowledge of the region except that it’s the home of port wine, which I love.
 That was all the motivation I needed.
-I like it when my expectations are wildly inaccurate.

 Porto was buzzing when we arrived at the station.
-People going about their business, plague masks on in tighter quarters, but still living like life was worth living instead of hiding from.
+People were going about their business with plague masks on in tighter quarters, but still living like life was worth living instead of hiding from.
 It was nice.
-After our taxi ride to the hotel, we were welcomed by the friendly and helpful staff and shown to our spotless room (this level of cleanliness was something we enjoyed everywhere in Portugal), though we were hours early.
-Which left plenty of time to explore.
+After our taxi ride to the hotel we were welcomed by the friendly and helpful staff, and shown to our spotless room (this level of cleanliness was something we enjoyed everywhere in Portugal).
+Though we were hours early, we didn’t have to wait even one extra minute to check in, which left plenty of time to explore.
 So we did.

 First stop, brunch at Zenith Brunch & Cocktails.
 Absolutely Divine.
 Was my faith in Portuguese food restored?

 As glorious as it was to be in the mecca of port wine, the city does have a few other characteristics of note.
 Many restaurants, shops, beautiful and interesting boats, an amazing number of gorgeous churches and cathedrals, and just the perfect arrangement of culture, style and class that profoundly appealed to me.

 Though it’s very easy to get distracted in Porto, the ultimate goal for the day was to get to Cais da Ribeira, the very underrated riverfront of this lovely city, their own little Venice.